 The graphs show historic information for

 - Shed performance (number of eggs)

-- Water intake
+- · Water intake

 - Food intake

-- Shed temperature
+- · Shed temperature

-- Deceased birds
+- · Deceased birds

-HINT: The data selected can also be printed or downloaded as a csv for use in excel.
+use in excel.
 This information can then be used to identify the variables that may have affected eggs collected on any given day.